kubedb/docs/docs/guides/mysql/schema-manager/initializing-with-script/index.md

 - `spec.version` is the name of the MySQLVersion CR.
 Here, we are using MySQL version `8.0.35`.
 - `spec.storageType` specifies the type of storage that will be used for MySQL.
 It can be `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create the MySQL using `EmptyDir` volume.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 - `spec.allowedSchemas` specifies the namespace of allowed `Schema Manager`.
 - `spec.terminationPolicy` specifies what KubeDB should do when a user try to delete the operation of MySQL CR. *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/latest/guides/mysql/concepts/database/#specterminationpolicy).